The story of Capello, Suker, Mijatovic & the Real Madrid team of 96-97

-In 1996, Real Madrid were in need of a hero.
+In the summer of 1996, Real Madrid were badly in need of a hero.

 They had just recorded their worst league finish in 19 years and were set to endure a season of no European competition for only the second time since it began.

 Real had won the league the previous season, with Ivan Zamorano top-scoring in La Liga, but 1995-96 saw them limp to sixth beneath Atletico Madrid, Valencia, Barcelona, Espanyol and Tenerife.
 As expected, it was panic stations at Estadio Santiago Bernabeu.